|If you enjoy this, the entire AOC Sunday Report is RIGHT HERE!|

 ¶ This Collect is to be repeated every day, after the other Collects in Advent, until Christmas Day.

-The whole point of the Collect, Epistle and Gospel is that we must embrace light and reject the darkness.
+The simple truth of the matter is that we must embrace lightness and reject the darkness.
 We do this by allowing the Holy Ghost into our hearts, to shine the light in our hearts and expel the darkness.
-It is like the light Galadriel gave Frodo in Lord of the Rings, a light to shine in the darkest of times and places and will cleanse our hearts of the inner darkness and will send the darkness scattering like insects.
+It is a truly bright light that will cleanse our hearts of the inner darkness and will send the darkness scattering like insects.
 Only then can we truly don the armor of light.
 We need to train our brains and minds and souls in this way, so that we can act for Christ.
-It is like any other skill that we develop, it takes lots and lots of practice of training our minds to do God’s will.
+This is a constant process that will occur for the rest of our lies until we are called home to join our friends and family who have gone before and Christ and His Father.
 We have been called to do these things, as sons and daughters of God, but only with a conscious effort on our part to accept Him and more importantly to listen to Him, can we do these things.
 To do these things we have to live it.
 Not just say we are living it, but physically perform the actions needed to live it.

-This takes us right into the key theme of the Gospel.
+This takes us right into the Gospel according to Saint Matthew.
 We must not be for God in speech only, but in deed.
-The Collect and Epistle and Gospel’s key theme is action.
-Acting to remain in the light rather than the darkness is the overall message.
-When Jesus came into this world, He came knowing the true purpose of His coming, He came knowing how He would leave, He came knowing the cost at which our souls would be accounted as perfect.
-He knew what He had to do to save our souls for eternity.
-His whole ministry, including his death and resurrection, can be best summed up in one word; action.
-He consistently backed up His Message with actions and not just diction.
-This is a pattern for us to follow as believers; we are called not just to say good words, but back those good words up with actions.
-Jesus expects us to not just say we believe Him, but to actually believe Him and the best way to accomplish that is through our actions.
+When Jesus came into this world, He came knowing the true purpose of His coming, He came knowing how He would leave, He came knowing the cost at which our souls would be accounted at perfect.
+His whole ministry, including his death and resurrection can be best summed up in one word; action.
+He consistently backed up His Message with actions and not just words.
+This is a pattern for us to follow as believers, we are called not just to say good words, but back those good words up with actions.
 The story of Palm Sunday is the same as that of the Nativity.
 For on Palm Sunday, there was joy in the crowd at the arrival of the Savior, much as there was in the stable at the arrival of the Child Jesus.
 Yet, many in the very same crowd who cried “Hosanna” on Palm Sunday were there early on Good Friday.
 For what did they cry then?

 “Crucify Him, Crucify Him!”